-The architect was asked to design a home for the aged, based on the instructions of the Sunny Hectares board chairwoman and a board member appointed to liaise He was told that no funds were available for air-conditioning, this being Canada, not “the south.”
-The architect did not dispute this instruction and designed accordingly.
-A while later, the decision was made that air conditioning was necessary, and the money was found to provide it.
+The Architect designed a Home for the Aged, based on the instructions of the Board’s chairwoman and another appointed Board member.
+He was told that no funds were available for air-conditioning, this being Canada and not “the sunny south.”
+This fact is not disputed; however, the decision was later made that air conditioning was necessary and money was found to provide it.

 The board claimed that the ventilation and cooling system was a “disaster” that had resulted in clients passing out for lack of air and high temperatures.
 The original consultants had failed to devise remedies, so third party consultants were engaged.
 These consultants found gross inefficiency in the air handling, a 60% loss of air pressure due to duct leakage, undersized condensers and an absence of required thermal zoning.

 The architect Pecunius replied that the Home had been designed to budget-conscious residential standards, not institutional.
 Also, the site was near a main highway, creating lots of noise and dust, and the need for security against unobserved exits dictated that any openings had to be small.

 Pecunius had met with the chairwoman, and an agreement was reached that the air conditioning would be a low-cost, minimum job “to take the temperature down a little on the hottest days.”
 The architect so instructed the mechanical engineer.
 The engineer added an air conditioning unit to the heating system, which was domestic style hot air, with tubular ducts.